 As an individual, family, and marriage therapist, I work in both individual and group formats with children over 5 years old, teens, and adults.

 I hold relationship support and grief support groups, which are open to the pubic, on a monthly basis.
 These are informal, group-led discussions that provide an opportunity to meet people experiencing similar situations and to gain insight in a venue safe to express emotions, where confidentiality is honored.

 People who seek my help are my clients, not my patients.
 My primary goal is to teach principles by which the client ultimately has the tools to meet life’s challenges – promoting autonomy, responsibility for the choices one makes, and accountability for the consequences of those choices.
 I use the concept of Parent/Adult/Child to convey you are the script-writer, director and producer of your own life.
-If you aren’t happy with your life, that's a signal that something isn’t right, and a correction is necessary to restore a healthy balance on all four planes: mental, emotional, physical, and spiritual.
+If you are not happy with your life, that is a signal that something is not right, and a correction is necessary to restore a healthy balance on all four planes: mental, emotional, physical, and spiritual.

 We will work together to remove any blocks to reaching your potential, along with developing coping skills to be autonomous in life.
 In activating the process of personal growth and transformation, you will learn to interpret daily events as effective methods for completing unfinished inner work.
-My professional experience and intuitive expertise offers understanding and provides a balanced model for positive change and healing.
+My professional experience and intuitive expertise allow for a balanced model promoting positive change and healing.